coast-team/mute-deprecated/doc/README.md

 ### JavaScript style guide

-[Idiomatic](https://github.com/rwaldron/idiomatic.js) code style has been chosen for the project.
+[Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) code style has been chosen for the project plus a few changes are in `.eslintrc` file.
+Thanks to ESlint and Atom plugin , the code is checked both for style and errors in real-time, but yet checkout the style guide on github.

 ### AngularJS style guide

-Checkout [AngularJS Style Guide](https://github.com/mgechev/angularjs-style-guide).
-Another interesting resources are [AngularJS Best Practices](https://github.com/angular/angular.js/wiki/Best-Practices) and [Angular Style Guide](https://github.com/johnpapa/angular-styleguide).
+We follow [Angular Style Guide](https://github.com/johnpapa/angular-styleguide).
+You may also checkout [AngularJS Best Practices](https://github.com/angular/angular.js/wiki/Best-Practices).

 ### HTML/CSS style guide